Ban on workplace discrimination

 In essence, this means it is illegal to place (positive or negative) emphasis on these aspects when, for example, hiring or determining wages.

-Differential treatment can still be accepted if there is a valid and necessary reason behind it, and if the disadvantage for the employee is less than the advantage gained by the employer.
+Differential treatment can be accepted if there is a valid and necessary reason behind it, and if the disadvantage for the employee is less than the advantage gained by the employer.
 For example, requiring proficiency in a language is often considered a valid, necessary and fair requirement.
 Age requirements set out in rules and regulations, for example minimum age requirements for serving alcohol, is not considered discrimination.

 Positive differential treatment